Sarnia Manufacturing Centre

 The Implementation Summary and the Performance Summary Tables outline Sarnia Manufacturing Centre’s summary of achievements for the 2018 calendar year.

-- View the SMC Implementation Summary Table here.
+- View 2018 SMC Implementation Summary Table here.

-- View the SMC Performance Summary Table here.
+- View 2018 SMC Performance Summary Table here.

 Property Line Monitoring (PLM) Program